Nigel Lonwijk: International career

 Lonwijk was born in the Netherlands to a Surinamese father and Dutch mother.
 He has represented the Netherlands at under-16 level.

 Style of play

 Lonwijk is right-footed and plays as a centre-back.
 In January 2020, Wolves' head of academy Scott Sellars stated Lonwijk is "very good physically, a good defender one-on-one, and has strong technical ability".

 Personal life

 Born in Goirle, Lonwijk grew up in Tilburg.
-He is the younger brother of Surinamese international Justin Lonwijk, who plays for Danish club Viborg, while his younger sister Jayden plays tennis.
+He is the younger brother of Surinamese international Justin Lonwijk, who plays for Ukrainian club Dynamo Kyiv, while his younger sister Jayden plays tennis.